ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-surpass-record-£8million-sales-turnover.md

         It has been a challenging year as we have rapidly expanded in not only sales orders, but also the growth of the team which has reached a record of 90 people.

-        Here’s some highlights from the year:\
+        Here’s some highlights from the year:

-        \

-        👉 Sales growth from £7M to £8M\
+        * Sales growth from £7M to £8M

-        👉 Workforce grown from 60 to 90\
+        * Workforce grown from 60 to 90

-        👉 Made & delivered over one million cables\
+        * Made & delivered over one million cables

-        👉 Rob Parkinson achieved 20 Years Service\
+        * Rob Parkinson achieved 20 Years Service

-        👉 Gareth Edwards promoted to Sales & Commercial Director\
+        * Gareth Edwards promoted to Sales & Commercial Director

-        \

         We wish to share a huge thanks you to all our customers for their continued loyalty and to our suppliers for supporting us through many challenging times in sourcing difficult parts.
   - type: testimonial